 Students enrolled in credit courses are eligible to receive free tutoring on a limited basis.
 The student must complete a Tutor Request Form and submit it to the Student Success Center.
 Tutor Request Forms are available in the Student Success Center, at all Centers, and on the Success Center tab of myPEAK.
+Online students may have access to tutoring via Skype and online tutoring is available through the Smarthinking link on the Library's website under Student Resources.
 Students are encouraged to apply for tutoring early in the semester in order to fully benefit from the resources offered through the tutoring program.